faizalrf/documentation/MaxScale.md

 The `Read-Write-Listener` points to `9066` as the port number, this is the port that the application should connect to.

-Once the configuration is ready, restart trhe MaxScale `systemctl restart maxscale` and execute the command to verify the server's are visible by executing the command: `maxctrl list servers`
+Once the configuration is ready, restart trhe MaxScale `systemctl restart maxscale` and execute the command to verify the server's are visible by executing the command: `maxctrl list servers` and `maxctrl list services` to see the running services.

 - Execute the command `maxctrl show maxscale | grep -i passive` to see if the server is running in Active/Passive mode.